Making the Most of PowerScribe

 Improving Accuracy

-In addition to AutoCorrect, which we’ll get to in a moment, there are two ways to directly improve transcription accuracy: “Spell That” and “Train Phrase.”
+In addition to AutoCorrect, which we’ll get to in a moment, there is an important way to improve transcription accuracy: “Train Phrase.”

 So to summarize:

-• Adding new words and phrases to your repertoire?
+• Adding new words, phrases, and pronunciation to your repertoire?
 “Train phrase”

 For words you do use, training both the correct and incorrect words will help PS learn to differentiate between them.